 Read more of this article from Dr.Biscuspid.com using the download link below.

-Senate Bill 1013 will allow dentists to hire dental therapists, leading to better oral health care in areas where state data shows routine dental care is limited or nonexistent.
+The Michigan Council for Maternal and Child Health (MCMCH) and its partners are working to further evidence-based, cost effective policy solutions to improve access to oral health services.
+One solution is to expand the dental team by licensing a midlevel provider called a dental therapist.
+This will allow dentists to hire dental therapists, leading to better oral health in areas where state data shows routine dental care is limited or nonexistent.

 For decades, disparities in oral health have existed due to barriers to access, including a misdistribution of dental providers, a shortage of dentists in Michigan who accept Medicaid and a lack

 of dentists who specialize in populations such as children, special needs adults and senior citizens.
 Other barriers to oral health care include lack of transportation, delays in getting appointments